hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlController NewAnimatorController(string name)` 💡<br/>
 Create a new animator controller with a name.
 However, the name is only used as a suffix for the asset.
 The asset is generated into the container.

+- `T DuplicateAsset<T>(T assetToDuplicate) where T : Object` 💡<br/>
+Duplicate a new asset into the container and return it.
+For example, use this to create modified material variants.
+This asset will be removed the same way as other generated assets.

 #### Reference VRChat assets

 :::info